glouppe/info8010-deep-learning/closing.md

 - Deep Learning is more than feedforward networks.
 - It is a .bold[methodology]:
   - assemble networks of parameterized functional blocks
-  - train them from examples using some form of gradient-based optimisation.
+  - train them from data using some form of gradient-based optimisation.
 - Bricks are simple, but their nested composition can be arbitrarily complicated.
 - Think like an architect: make cathedrals!
 ]